AppsDevTeam/PhraseApp/README.md

 ````
 Import/export of PhraseApp translations.
-Upstream direction takes in account only default language and does not update translations (just adds).
+Upstream push takes in account only default language.
+Upstream push does not update translations (just adds).
 ````

 Installation via composer